Book of Nut

-The Book of Nut (original title: The Fundamentals of the Course of the Stars) is a collection of ancient Egyptian astronomical texts, also covering various mythological subjects.
-These texts focus on the cycles of the stars of the decans, the movements of the moon, the sun, and the planets, on the sundials, and related matters.
+The Book of Nut (original title: The Fundamentals of the Course of the Stars) is a collection of ancient Egyptian astronomical texts focusing on mythological subjects, cycles of the stars of the decans, and the movements of the moon, sun, and planets on sundials.

-This title was given to the book because of the depiction of the sky goddess Nut arching over the earth in some copies of the text.
+It is titled for the sky goddess Nut who is depicted in some copies of the text arching over the earth.
 She is supported by the god of the air Shu.
 Texts in the Book of Nut include material from different periods of Egyptian history.

 The original name of the book, The Fundamentals of the Course of the Stars, was discovered by Alexandra von Lieven in one of the manuscript fragments and published in 2007.
 One of the major themes of the Book of Nut is the concept of sunrise as the mythological rebirth.

 Texts

 There are nine different copies of the book and they have various dates.
 Three copies are found on monuments and six more are found in the papyri of the second century AD found in the temple library in ancient Tebtunis, a town in the southern Faiyum Oasis.
 These include texts both in hieratic and demotic; some parts are written in hieroglyphs as well.

 Three texts of the Book of Nut are preserved on monuments: the tomb of Ramses IV, The Cenotaph of Seti I at the Osireion in Abydos, and the tomb of the noblewoman Mutirdis (TT410) of the 26th Dynasty.
 These monumental copies are written in hieroglyphs.

 Currently, the Tebtunis textual material is scattered all over the world due to its complex excavation and acquisition history.
 There are several thousand fragments of unpublished papyri held by various museums that are being evaluated by scholars.

 The most highly prized of the manuscripts are the demotic Carlsberg papyri 1, and 1a, because of their completeness.
 They were written by the same scribe.
 Other manuscripts are mostly fragmentary.

 There are substantial differences among all of these copies, indicating that the textual tradition of the Book of Nut was still very much alive even in the second century AD.